“Seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

 The Library has books, music, movies, and digital collections related to African American history as well as the African American Experience database.
 If you are in need of suggestions for what to check out next, this page is a great place to start!

-Don't miss the opportunity to view the works of prominent local African American artists during one of Indianapolis' premier cultural events, Meet the Artists XXXII.
-The Meet the Artists exhibit and related events are for individuals and families of all ages!
-Learn More
+Don't miss the opportunity to view the works of prominent local African American artists during one of Indianapolis' premier cultural events, Meet the Artists XXXIII.
+The Meet the Artists exhibit and related virtual events are for individuals and families of all ages!
+See all of the Meet the Artists Virtual Events.